ltgcgo/docs/src/octavia/support/screen.md

 A recreation of the screens on the Yamaha MU line up.
 Bitmap is collected with collective effort.

+The font used for labels is Public Sans, licensed under SIL OFL.

+#### Bitmap contributors
-Special thanks to all of the people who had contributed the MU bitmap! (contributor list lost)
+Special thanks to all of the people who had contributed the MU bitmap!
+If you see your name missing here, please contact us for proper credits.

+* MIDIMan
+* Lumière Élevé
+* GFHK-SDGM
+* MJG0117

 ### Octavia SC
 * **Lead developer**: Lumière Élevé

 A recreation of the screens on Roland SC-55, Roland SC-88 and Roland SC-88 Pro.

+The font used for labels is Numito Sans, licensed under SIL OFL.

 ### Octavia NS5R
 * **Lead developer**: Lumière Élevé